agiil/IT/Oppetunde.md

 Ilmingud:
   - mahu pärast genereeritud projektiplaanid, arendusdokumendid
   - äriprotsessi kirjeldus 80 lk.
-See ei ole kasutatav
+See ei ole kasutatav.

 _If I Had More Time, I Would Have Written a Shorter Letter -- Blaise Pascal (1657)_